paasmaker/paasmaker/INSTALL.md

 The target version is 2.7.

 Ubuntu 12.04 comes with Python 2.7 by default.
-However, you will need to install pip packages.
-At this time, I'm not currently using virtualenv or equivalents; however this should be easily possible.
-NOTE: python-mysqldb is required here because it doesn't seem to be available via pip.
+The installer will set up a virtual environment for you and invoke it when starting the server.
+So the instructions below should not be used.

 	sudo apt-get install python-pip
 	sudo apt-get install python-dev
-	sudo apt-get install python-mysqldb
 	sudo pip install -r requirements.txt
     sudo pip install coverage